ibuhnila/refomed/README.md

 _French version below_

-**RefoMed** is a corpus of **medical subphrastic paraphrases** in French and Romanian.
+**RefoMed** is a corpus of **medical sub-sentential paraphrases** in French and Romanian.
 The RefoMed corpus is made up of 10,464 pairs of medical terms and their correspondant medical paraphrase and is divided into two parts:

 - the **RefoMed-Fr** corpus, which contains 7,437 pairs of medical terms - medical paraphrases in French
 - the **RefoMed-Ro** corpus, containing 3,027 pairs of medical terms - medical paraphrases in Romanian

-RefoMed was created during the doctoral thesis "An automatic method for building paraphrase corpora" by Ioana Buhnila (LiLPa, UR 1339, Linguistics, Languages, Speech, University of Strasbourg, France, in collaboration with the Research Institute on Artificial Intelligence (RACAI) of the Romanian Academy of Bucharest).
+RefoMed was created during the doctoral thesis [An automatic method for building paraphrase corpora](https://theses.hal.science/tel-04226255/) by Ioana Buhnila (LiLPa, UR 1339, Linguistics, Languages, Speech, University of Strasbourg, France, in collaboration with the Research Institute on Artificial Intelligence (RACAI) of the Romanian Academy of Bucharest).

 ## Method